tessercat/daoistic-book/blog/meritocracy/notes.md

 The passage is about the fate that befalls the 主 who 詔 while others 請.
-In my interpretation, it's about the fate of the master or teacher who explains to followers who ask questions, but it could as easily be about the fate of the ruler or lord who gives orders to subordinates who have to ask permission.
+In my interpretation, it's about the fate of the master as teacher who explains to followers who ask questions, but it could as easily be about the fate of the master as ruler or lord who gives orders to subordinates who have to ask permission.

-Despite my word choice,
-國 and 官使 appear in the passage, and it wraps up with statements by culture hero leaders [Yao](https://en.wikipedia.org/wiki/Emperor_Yao "Read about Yao"), [Shun](https://en.wikipedia.org/wiki/Emperor_Shun "Read about Shun") and [Yu](https://en.wikipedia.org/wiki/Yu_the_Great "Read about Yu"), so the passage definitely speaks to the problems of political power.
-However, I think the passage works as well for leaders in positions of moral influence over others at every level of society, and I have to think the ambiguity is intentional.
+The passage wraps up with statements by culture heroes [Yao](https://en.wikipedia.org/wiki/Emperor_Yao "Read about Yao"), [Shun](https://en.wikipedia.org/wiki/Emperor_Shun "Read about Shun") and [Yu](https://en.wikipedia.org/wiki/Yu_the_Great "Read about Yu"), so the passage definitely speaks to the problems of political power, but I think it works as well for leaders at every level of society, and I have to think the ambiguity is intentional.